stts-se/translit/README.md

 A collection of utilities for transliterating non-Latin scripts into Latin (and reverse, where applicable).

-They are not synched in default behaviour, but that might happen later on...
+They are not synched in default behaviour, but that might happen later on.

 Work in progress.